 Credentialing and Contracting 101 - What You Need to Know

 Are You Venturing Out On Your Own?
-Here Are Some Things to Know Before You Start the Credentialing Process.
+Here Are Some Things to Know Before You Start the Credentialing & Contracting Process.

-Have you thought about or have decided to venture out on your own?
-Whether you plan on doing some independent contracting work for yourself or opening up an agency, you will need to take some steps with the insurance companies to get you all square way.
+Have you thought about or decided to venture out on your own?
+Whether you plan on doing some independent contracting work for yourself or opening up an agency, you will need to take certain steps with the insurance companies to get you successfully credentialed and contracted.

 What is Credentialing and Why is it Important?

-Credentialing pretty much means "the process of getting you loaded into the insurance companies system".
-For claims to be processed for reimbursement and authorizations to be approved, you must first be credentialed in their system.
+Credentialing pretty much means "the process of getting the provider(s) loaded into the insurance companies system".
+For claims to be processed for reimbursement and authorizations to be approved, you must first be credentialed in the insurance company's system.

 What is the Difference Between Credentialing and Contracting?